Skip to content

 If you’d like to learn more about math mode, we have a short explanation here and for a more general overview of writing math in LaTeX, check out Learn LaTeX in 30 minutes—in particular, the section Adding math to LaTeX.

-If you add one of these symbols outside math mode, you will see some errors when compiling your document.
-The error you will see depends on what else is in your document, but a common error seen when you have symbols outside math mode is Missing $ inserted
+If you add one of these symbols outside of math mode, you will see some errors when compiling your document.
+The error you will see depends on what else is in your document, but a common error triggered by math symbols used outside of math mode is Missing $ inserted

 Packages